spencerbraun/stats_notes/STATS202/ISL.md

 ###### Validation Set Approach

 - Can create a validation set that we hold out from the training data
-- divide the data, train on one part, compute the error on the other.
+- Divide the data, train on one part, compute the error on the other.
 - Can use the `sample()` in r to pick random indices to include in one group or the other
 - But 1) end up with different results based on the sample chosen 2) overestimate test error rate for the model trained on entire data set since training on smaller data set will reduce performance